samicrb/Face_emotion_recognition/README.md

 pip install -r requirements.txt

-For real-time emotion detection from video, run:
+For real-time emotion detection from video, you have to add a video named "exemple_video.mp4" to the root and run:

 python emotion_recognition.py